prasser/s2r2/README.md

 Try it out
 ------
 The raytracer should be able to render the contained scene with 10 to 30 FPS at 800x600 on modern commodity hardware.
-You can fly through the scene pressing the WASD keys of your keyboards and dragging with your mouse.
+You can fly through the scene pressing the WASD keys of your keyboard and dragging with your mouse.
 Download the [executable JAR file](https://raw.github.com/prasser/s2r2/master/s2r2.jar).

 Background